FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

 Humans, as the core component in action performance, directly influence action quality.
-To collect more comprehensive data, the FLEX dataset required subjects across various capability levels compared with datasets that only contained professional-level subjects.
-So, we extensively recruited subjects within our institution and local commercial gyms, and ultimately selected 38 male subjects, comprising 10 professional coaches, 8 amateurs, and 20 novices.
+To collect more comprehensive data, the FLEX dataset required subjects across various capability levels compared with datasets that only contained expert-level subjects.
+So, we extensively recruited subjects within our institution and local commercial gyms, and ultimately selected 38 subjects, comprising 10 professional coaches, 8 amateurs, and 20 novices.
 We entered into a data-collection agreement with each subject, securing their authorization to record video and physiological data and to make these publicly available for academic research; the agreement also explicitly delineates the applicable financial compensation terms.
-As noted above, to ensure data quality, only the professional group was required to complete all 20 action tests in one continuous session; the remaining 28 subjects were divided by target muscle groups and completed their tests incrementally over several days.
-Given the differences in testing intensity, we implemented a differentiated compensation scheme: professional subjects received ¥350 for completing all tests within approximately two hours, while the other subjects completed their sessions across three days, about 30 minutes per day, and were compensated ¥160 per day.
-(The minimum pay in Suzhou is ¥24/h.)